Meet the Architecture & Construction Firm Behind Bon Me and Night Shift Brewing

 In terms of costs, the usual process is that an architect presents a design to the client, and then it goes to a builder.
 Then it is priced.
 Stack + Co does what they call “embedded estimating” in which the architect and the person pricing the project are likely sitting across the desk from each other and can, in real time, determine what the end result will look like, as well as what it will cost.
 It’s a much shorter feedback loop.

-For Stack + Co, the marriage of architecture and construction is a happy one … and one that is proving to be quite prolific.This post is a sponsored collaboration between Stack + Co and Boston magazine's advertising department.
+For Stack + Co, the marriage of architecture and construction is a happy one … and one that is proving to be quite prolific.This is a paid partnership between Stack + Co and Boston Magazine's City/Studio